Querying Gold namespace

 Filtering early keeps queries fast and costs low.
 Apply the right filters at the right time to scan only the data you need.

-Filter early in the query
+Filter early in queries

-What to do: Apply filters on ASSETS before joining to other tables.
+What to do: Apply filters on assets before joining to other tables.

 Why it matters: Filtering a 10-row result set is cheaper than filtering 10 million rows after joins.
 Early filters reduce the amount of data scanned and the size of intermediate results, which improves performance and lowers warehouse costs.